drorlab/pensa/README.md

 ## Acknowledgments

+#### Contributors
+Martin Vögele, Neil Thomson, Sang Truong

 #### Beta-Tests
-Alex Powers, Sang Truong, Lukas Stelzl
+Alex Powers, Lukas Stelzl

 #### Funding & Support
 This project was started by Martin Vögele at Stanford University, supported by an EMBO long-term fellowship (ALTF 235-2019), as part of the INCITE computing project 'Enabling the Design of Drugs that Achieve Good Effects Without Bad Ones' (BIP152).